Towards equivalent thickened ribbon Schur functions: Background and preliminaries

-An important point here is that although both $(14\boxdot 3),(34;1)\succeq (\D)$, they have different signs in (\ref{E:tform}) and consequently cancel each other.
-The same also happens for $(12\boxdot 5),(52;1)\succeq (\E)$. \end{example} Example \ref{Eg2} illustrates a difference between ribbons and thickened ribbons, namely, every coarsening of a composition will contribute a non-vanishing term in the $h$-expansion of ribbon Schur functions (see Proposition 2.1 of \cite{BTvW}), but this is not the case for thickened ribbons.
+An important point here is that although both $(14\boxdot 3),(34;1)\succeq (\F)$, they appear with opposite signs in (\ref{E:tform}) and therefore cancel each other.
+The same phenomenon occurs for $(12\boxdot 5),(52;1)$ with respect to $(\E)$. \end{example} Example \ref{Eg2} illustrates a {\emma key} difference between ribbons and thickened ribbons: every coarsening of a composition contributes a non-vanishing term to the $h$-expansion of a ribbon Schur function (see \cite[Proposition 2.1]{BTvW}), but this is no longer true for thickened ribbons.